hellotunamayo/macLlama/README.md

 ```
 You can find a list of available models on the [Ollama Library](https://ollama.com/library).

-## Using the Ollama UI App
+## Using the macLlama

-Once the Ollama server is running and you have at least one model installed, you can launch and use the Ollama UI App to interact with your local large language models.
+Once the Ollama server is running and you have at least one model installed, you can launch and use the macLlama to interact with your local large language models.

 ## Contributing